Vivonet/Gravity/README.md

 XML's syntax only allows string values for attributes, which works in a great many cases when you add conversion to the mix, but there are times when having a single string just isn't enough to represent the configuration of an object.
 For these situations, we have attribute nodes.

 Attribute nodes are specified using dot notation on the parent element's name.
-Everything following the first dot is treated as an attribute
+Everything following the parent element's name is treated as an attribute on the parent element.
+You can still access child document identifiers by appending further dot components.

 ###Scoped Attributes
 A scoped attribute is an attribute that affects the node it is applied to and all child nodes of that node, until it is overridden.
 Note that scoped attributes do not traverse document boundaries, so if you embed another document inside your layout, attributes like gravity and color will not extend into that document.